Observation of photon-induced $W^+W^-$ production in $pp$ collisions at $\sqrt{s}=13$ TeV using the ATLAS detector: Modelling of signal and backgrounds

 \subsection{Signal modelling}

 After the initial \yyWW\ process, the protons can undergo a second inelastic interaction.
-In most cases, these additional rescatterings do not change the kinematics of the \yyWW\ process but lead to the production of particles such that the cross section of \yyWW\ production without associated tracks is reduced.
+These additional rescatterings do not change the kinematics of the \yyWW\ process, but lead to the production of particles such that the cross section of \yyWW\ production without associated tracks is reduced.
 This effect is not included in the modelling of the signal.
 The probability that no such additional particles are produced is commonly referred to as the survival factor.
-In addition, the \yyWW\ signal when applying the exclusivity requirement is modelled by \Herwig\ which includes only the elastic component.
+In addition, the \yyWW\ signal when applying the exclusivity requirement is modelled by \Herwig, which includes only the elastic component.
 To obtain a better estimate of the expected signal yield including the dissociative components and to correct for effects from the rescattering of protons, a correction factor is obtained from a \yyll\ control sample in data, following a procedure similar to that applied in Refs.~\cite{STDM-2015-10,CMS-FSQ-13-008} using same-flavour lepton final states.
 To enhance the purity in \yyll\ production and to mimic the kinematic threshold of \yyWW\ production, the dilepton mass is required to be larger than 160~\GeV.
 The exclusivity requirement of $\ntrk=0$ is applied.
 In the region, where the correction factor is extracted, the predicted event yield from the \yyWW\ process with same-flavour final states is approximately 1.5\% of the \yyll\ yield so that the derived correction factor is essentially independent of the \yyWW\ signal process.

-The dominant background from DY production is estimated using a data-driven technique.
-The shape of the \mll\ distribution for background events is estimated using events with $\ntrk=5$.
+The background, dominated by DY production, is estimated using a data-driven technique.
+The shape of the \mll\ distribution for background events is estimated using events with $\ntrk=5$, which is a compromise between small signal contamination and closeness to the signal region.
 This template is normalised to the $\ntrk=0$ selection using a narrow window around the nominal $Z$ boson mass ($83.5~\GeV <\mll< 98.5~\GeV$) where the contribution from photon-induced processes is small.
 The \mll\ lineshape in simulated DY events is found to be independent of \ntrk for low multiplicities.

+When the exclusivity requirement of $\ntrk=0$ is applied, the ratio of the yield from photon-induced processes in data to the MC prediction for the elastic processes is found to be $\SFexcl\pm0.15\,\textrm{(tot.)}$.
+This agrees with the expectation of 3.55 obtained using the MC prediction.
+It has been verified that the signal modelling correction does not vary as a function of \ptemu within the boundaries used to extract the signal.